Outdoor Bar Furniture - Patio Bar Plans

-My outdoor bar furniture is made of a combination of Western Red Cedar, Corrugated Tin, 3/4" Plywood, Ceramic tile, and a couple of old indoor bar stools.
-This bar design allows for occasional rain or moisture contact, but this bar should not be left out in the open air conditions for extended periods of time.
+This outdoor bar furniture, patio bar plans, was built from a combination of Western Red Cedar, Corrugated Tin, 3/4" Plywood, Ceramic tile, and a couple of old indoor-style bar stools.
+This outdoor bar design tolerates occasional moisture and indirect sun, but it should not be left uncovered and exposed to direct sun or rain.

 Diagrams A and B show the outside dimensions of this outdoor bar.

 The view of the back of the bar (C) shows two additional shelves under the main bar top, the secondary shelf (for mixing drinks, etc.) and the ice chest shelf (designed to support an ice chest full of beer or other drinks).

 The secondary shelf is not permanently attached to the bar.
 It rests on two pieces of aluminum angle attached to either side of the inside of the bar frame.
 The secondary shelf was made from a piece of tiled 3/4" plywood, trimmed on the front side with 1x2 oak.
 It was designed to be removed easily for cleaning.

 The ice chest shelf was made from three pressure treated 2x4s bolted to two more pieces of aluminum angle attached to either side of the inside bottom of the bar.
 Use two 2" x 1/4" carriage bolts with nut and washer on each end of the three 2x4s (see diagrams C, D and G).

 Recommendation: Do not cut all of the materials for the bar in advance.
 It is best to measure and cut them as you build.
 The sizes of lumber can vary between regions.
 Verify the actual dimensions before cutting.

 |4x4 Rough Cedar Corner Posts||36 1/2"||4|

 |3/4" Plywood Secondary Shelf||17 1/4" x 33 7/8"||1|

 |Galvanized Metal||29" x 13"||2|